szakfer97/tic-tac-toe/README.md

 # tic-tac-toe

-Tic-tac-toe game with Svelte, Typescript and Vite
+Tic-tac-toe game with Svelte and TypeScript

 yarn dev to start app